700 Children's® – A Blog by Pediatric Experts

 Check out our video on complete ear tube surgery for a family's perspective.

 If your child is in need of ear tubes, you probably know why: lots of ear infections.
 And if your family is facing a decision about ear tube surgery, you’re not alone.
-After the common cold, ear infections (otitis media) are the most common reason that young children visit their pediatricians.
+Ear infections are one of the most common reasons that young children visit their pediatricians.

 In many cases, ear infections clear up on their own without antibiotics or surgery.
-But repeat infections, known as recurrent otitis media can be problematic and be persistent causing pain or hearing problems due to the inflammation and fluid buildup behind the eardrum.
-As a pediatric ear, nose and throat (ENT) specialist, I often recommend surgery to insert an ear tube for children who experience severe, recurrent ear infections.
+But repeat infections, known as recurrent otitis media, can be problematic and be persistent causing pain or hearing problems due to the inflammation and fluid buildup behind the eardrum.

 Placing tubes in the ears has many benefits.
 An ear tube drains the fluid and equalizes the pressure in the middle ear.
 Ear tubes provide access to the infected area of the ear, allowing the use of eardrops to treat the ear infection.
 Ear drops are a safe alternative to the use of oral antibiotics, which can have side effects.
 If a child experiences hearing loss because of fluid or repeat otitis media, ear tubes can often restore hearing.

-Follow-up visits to the doctor every six months are important to make sure the tubes are functional and your child’s hearing has improved.
+Follow-up visits to your ENT provider every six months are important to make sure the tubes are functional and your child’s hearing has improved.
 The tubes normally stay in for 12-36 months and often fall out on their own.
 The child may swim and participate in water sports with ear tubes.
 Ear plugs are recommended if swimming in lakes or oceans is planned.

 Looking for Answers to More Parenting Questions?